jakelishman/qiskit-qasm2/README.md

 - modify the search path for `include` statements in OpenQASM 2;
 - define overrides for how some named OpenQASM 2 gate applications should be converted into Qiskit form;
-- define new builtin instructions for OpenQASM 2.
+- define new builtin quantum instructions for OpenQASM 2;
+- define new builtin classical scientific-calculator functions.

 Qiskit's builtin parser makes some extra-spec additions by default, with no option to disable them.
 This mostly takes the form of custom gate overrides,